jjustison/SiPhyNetwork/cran-comments.md

 Warning: Unexecutable code in man/make.trait.model.Rd:

 * That code was used in an older version.
-I got rid of this code.
+I updated the code

 Please always make sure to reset to user's options(), working directory or par() after you changed it in examples and vignettes and demos.